 3. Other Famous Sites to Visit

-The Mendenhall lake is proglacial in the Mendenhall Valley, and it is located 3 miles north of Juneau city.
+The Mendenhall Lake is proglacial in the Mendenhall Valley, and it is located 3 miles north of Juneau city.
 This lake is usually frozen during winters and can be crossed through by walking, but the lake melts, and kayaking occurs during summers.

-It is 7.2km from the Mendenhall glacier.
-This forest can be viewed while on the hike to the caves.
-The visitor center is actually a part of this Tongass national forest, which executes all kinds of travelers’ activities.
+It is 7.2km from the Mendenhall Glacier, this forest can be viewed while on the hike to the caves.
+The visitor center is a part of this Tongass national forest, which executes all kinds of travelers’ activities.

-You can look at these ice caves and wonder how nature can cause such phenomenons to happen and then turn out to be absolutely stunning and a delight to the eye.
-The glaciers formed are such that there are not enough words to describe the beauty of it.
+You can look at these ice caves and wonder how nature can cause such phenomena to happen and then turn out to be stunning and a delight to the eye.
+The glaciers formed are such that there are not enough words to describe their beauty of it.

 Who says you can explore only one of these Alaska ice caves?
-You can’t get enough of its beauty, and to continue your journey, more glaciers like the Matanuska glacier and Kennicott glacier are waiting for you!
+You can’t get enough of its beauty, and to continue your journey, more glaciers like the Matanuska Glacier and Kennicott Glacier are waiting for you!

 4. More Alaska Ice Caves to Explore!

 The Matanuska Glacier is a valley glacier near the Glenn highway about 100 miles northeast of anchorage in glacier view.
 It is the largest glacier in the United States which can be accessed by car.

-The Spencer Glacier is also near the anchorage, but it is less easy to walk through it than the Matanuska glaciers.
+The Spencer Glacier is also near the anchorage, but it is less easy to walk through it than the Matanuska Glaciers.
 It is well known for ice-cave kayaking.
-Another one of these stunning blue ice caves is the Kennicott glacier or ice cave, located near McCarthy, Alaska.
+Another one of these stunning blue ice caves is the Kennicott Glacier or ice cave, located near McCarthy, Alaska.

-5. How to Get There
+5. How to Get There?

 The most fun way to get to these places is the Alaska shore excursions.
-The term specifically means special picnics arranged by cruise companies as an extra package and better way than fun cruise liners to get to the desired place for glacier travel.
+The term specifically means special picnics arranged by cruise companies as an extra package and a better way than fun cruise liners to get to the desired place for glacier travel.

-With all these details and help provided, it becomes one of the most magical and wanted destinations to go to!
+With all these details and the help provided, it becomes one of the most magical and wanted destinations to go to!

 Alaska ice caves are one of the most unforgettable and stunning places to visit because no one forgets a view from beneath a frozen canopy, do they?